FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 important metrics to the user.

-To use `pgbench` to benchmark PostgreSQL, we need to determine the size of the test data. `pgbench` has an initialization mode, which creates the test data.
+To use `pgbench` to benchmark PostgreSQL, we need to determine the size of the test database. `pgbench` has an initialization mode, which creates the test data.
 It accepts a parameter called `scale`, which determines the size of the test data. the default value is 1.
 When the value of `scale` is 1, the test database's structure is as follows in #ref(<pgbench-scale-1>).